 DISCLAIMER: The material in this article is for general information purposes only and does not constitute legal or taxation advice.
 Specific legal, financial, investment and taxation advice should be sought before acting or refraining from acting.
 All information and taxation rules are subject to change without notice.
 Expats Taxes accept no liability whatsoever for any action taken in reliance on the information in this article or any of the articles in our blog series.

-Known for her ability to simplify even the most complex tax matters, Stephanie has worked extensively across income tax, corporate taxes, capital gains, and inheritance taxes, with a deep understanding of cross-border tax implications and double tax treaties.
-Having experienced life as an expatriate herself, Stephanie understands the stress that can come with international moves — and how daunting tax compliance can feel.
+Known for her ability to simplify even the most complex tax matters, Stephanie has worked extensively across income tax, corporate taxes, capital gains, and inheritance taxes for over 10 years.
+Having experienced life as an expatriate herself, Stephanie understands the stress that can come with international moves – and how daunting tax compliance can feel.
 Her philosophy is simple: tax advice should be straightforward, clear, and tailored to each individual.
+Stephanie hosts the Taxbytes for Expats podcast, and her insights have been published several times in respected publications such as the Irish Times, Irish Tax Review, the Irish Independent, and TaxPoint.